jamie-pate/godot-code-coverage/Readme.md

 After the `Coverage` instance is created and until `Coverage.instance().finalize()` the singleton will monitor the scene tree and ensure that no nodes are added with GDScript which are not excluded or instrumented.

+`run_tests.sh path/to/godot` will run both examples and merge the coverage results.

+* You can pass additional arguments to run_tests to specify the coverage targets:
+	* e.g. `run_tests.sh path/to/godot 99 90 4` will require 99% total coverage and 90% file coverage, which will cause the test to fail, while setting verbosity to 4.

 ### Coverage Requirements

 So far coverage requirements are left to the consumer.
 You can call `Coverage.instance().get_percent()` to get the full coverage percentage and make a pass/fail decision based on that number.
 If you are using the `Gut` addon you can put this in a post run hook.

 See this project's `tests/pre_run_hook.gd`, `tests/post_run_hook.gd` and `.gutconfig.json` for examples.

+### Merging Coverage

+You may have multiple separate test environments which require separate runs with coverage.
+In this case you can combine the coverage from multiple test runs to meet an overall coverage target.

+You can output a JSON file during tests using `Coverage.save_coverage_file(filename)`, then pass multiple coverage files to the `addons/merge_coverage.gd` script.

+`godot -s addons/coverage/merge_coverage.gd [flags] file1.json file2.json [...fileN.json]`

+flags:
+* `--verbosity 3` : Set the verbosity of the coverage output.
+See Coverage.gd:Verbosity for levels.
+* `--target 100` : set the coverage target, exit with failure if the target isn't met over all files
+* `--file-target 100` : set the coverage target for individual files. exit with failure if the target isn't met
+* `--output-file output.json` : Save the merged coverage to this file

+See `run_tests.sh` for an example.

 ### API